 He read the constitution and thought what it said was what it meant.
 They expected a society that would accept diverse beliefs, but this was a significant miscalculation.
 Although it says that it is a country where people are free to practice the religion of their choice, it is not always the reality.
 They underestimated the power of religious prejudice and bias.
 And so, their experiment in Oregon did not become the lasting positive community they sought to establish.

-How to Group Humanity
+How to Group Humanity by Osho

-Humanity is divided into three parts.
+“Humanity is divided into three parts.”

-One part, the major part, almost ninety-nine percent, never bothers about truth.
+“One part, the major part, almost ninety-nine percent, never bothers about truth.”

-Then there is the second part of humanity: a few who inquire.
-But they don’t know how to learn.
+“Then there is the second part of humanity: a few who inquire.
+But they don’t know how to learn.”

-This third type can become a disciple.
-And only this third type, when they have attained, can become masters. — Osho
+“This third type can become a disciple.
+And only this third type, when they have attained, can become masters.” — Osho (1)

-Spiritual exploration does not involve belief in a religion.
-This means they are available to anyone that can follow a process.
-It’s like baking a cake.
+Spiritual exploration is not about faith or belief in a religion.
+They are processes that anyone can use.
+All you do is follow a process.
+We like to think of it just like baking a cake.
+When you want to bake a delicious cake, you follow a recipe.
 If you use the right ingredients and follow the directions, you get something delicious.
-The processes are formulas or ingredients for exploring consciousness.
+The processes of spiritual exploration are formulas or ingredients for exploring consciousness.